karlpatrikbergman/vagrant-examples/virtualbox/README.md

 We know have another network interface on the guest machine *but it has state DOWN and no ip address*.
 After doing some research I found a bug related to CentOS 7 and Vagrant<1.8:
 https://github.com/mitchellh/vagrant/issues/6235
-I run Vagrant 1.9.1.
-Still the fix suggested solved the problem.
+I run Vagrant 1.9.1 so the problem should not be there?
+Anyhow the fix suggested solved the problem.

 Log on to the guest and run
 ```shell